juliancwirko/meteor-s-alert-website/private/docs.md

 Thanks a lot for those who report bugs and request changes (especially [@dandv](https://github.com/dandv)). sAlert keeps getting better.

+**Note: Starting with version 3.0.0 old deprecated APIs are removed**

+**Note: Starting with version 2.0.0 you should also choose and add and effect package.**
+This is a more flexible and lean solution (previously, the effects CSS file contained all effect styles and it was heavy). sAlert will work without effects as well.
+You can add as many effect packages as you want.
+Config and usage are the same.

 #### Changelog

+#### v3.0.0
+- old API cleanup
+- Audio alerts

 #### v2.4.2
 - Error object parse fix [#29](https://github.com/juliancwirko/meteor-s-alert/issues/29)